 Why is snow important?

-Beyond climate and weather, snow is a vital source of drinking water for certain regions of the planet.
+Beyond climate and weather, snow is a vital source of drinking water and hydropower for certain regions of the planet.
 Snow also affects wildlife migration, hibernation, and survival.
 Snow is also an important part of winter sports and recreation, such as skiing, snowboarding, sledding, and snowshoeing.

 Is snow safe to eat?